DJI Unveils Technology To Identify and Track Airborne Drones - Slashdot

 How do you know that the AC you're responding to failed to use drones responsibly?

 The market will do its job.
-(Score:1)
+(Score:2, Interesting)

 Manufacturers of flight controllers and radio systems will invariably provide an opt-out option, because where there's market demand, there's a market player.